 That’s how Heather Rose and Sarah Kerrigan got out camping while their daughters were toddlers.

 They met at swim classes for the toddlers, instantly bonded, looked around at the beautiful mountains surrounding them in Steamboat Springs and wondered if they’d ever get out camping again.

-“We were all coming out of babydom and missing the outdoors,” said Rose, a manager for UCHealth’s community hospitals.
+“We were all coming out of babydom and missing the outdoors,” said Rose, who works at UCHealth in Steamboat Springs, Colorado.

 So, she and Kerrigan, a nurse manager in the operating room at UCHealth Yampa Valley Medical Center, made a pact.